Palatini (Roman military): Organization

 The size of the army, and therefore of the palatini and comitatenses, remains controversial.
 A.H.M.
 Jones and Warren Treadgold argue that the late Roman army was significantly larger than earlier Roman armies, and Treadgold estimates they had up to 645,000 troops.
 Karl Strobel denies this, and Strobel estimates that the late Roman army had some 435,000 troops in the time of Diocletian and 450,000 in the time of Constantine I.

 Equipment

 M.C.
-Bishop and J.C.M.
+Bishop and J.C.N.
 Coulston, in a major work on Roman military equipment, do not distinguish the equipment of the various branches of the Roman military.
 It is doubtful whether there were any universal differences between the equipment of the palatini and of the other forces.

 The late Roman empire had centralized fabricae, introduced by Diocletian, to provide arms and armor for the army.
 The introduction of the centralized fabricae, where earlier armies had relied on legionary workshops, may reflect the needs of the field armies.

 The 4th century palatini included both light and heavy infantry, as well as light and heavy cavalry.